Russian folklore

 The Russian folklore, i.e., the folklore of Russian people, takes its roots in the pagan beliefs of ancient Slavs and now is represented in the Russian fairy tales.
 Epic Russian bylinas are also an important part of Slavic paganism.
-The oldest bylinas of Kievan cycle were recorded in the Russian North, especially in Karelia, where most of the Finnish national epic Kalevala was recorded as well.
+The oldest bylinas of Kievan cycle were recorded in northwest Russia, especially in Karelia, where most of the Finnish national epic Kalevala was recorded as well.

 In the late 19th-century Russian fairy tales began being translated into English, with Russian Folk Tales (1873) by William Ralston, and Tales and Legends from the Land of the Tzar (1890) by Edith Hodgetts.

-Many Russian fairy tales and bylinas have been adapted for animation films, or for feature movies by prominent directors such as Aleksandr Ptushko (Ilya Muromets, Sadko) and Aleksandr Rou (Morozko, Vasilisa the Beautiful).
+Many Russian fairy tales and bylinas have been adapted for animation films, or for feature movies by prominent directors such as Aleksandr Ptushko (Ilya Muromets, Sadko) and Aleksandr Rou (Jack Frost, Vasilisa the Beautiful).

 Some Russian poets, including Pyotr Yershov and Leonid Filatov, made a number of well-known poetical interpretations of the classical Russian fairy tales, and in some cases, like that of Alexander Pushkin, also created fully original fairy tale poems of great popularity.

+Katherine Arden's historical fantasy novel The Bear and the Nightingale (2017) and its two sequels are set in 14th century Russia and heavily feature characters and creatures of Russian folklore, including Morozko, Koschei and the Firebird.